What is familial non-VHL clear cell renal cell carcinoma?

 What are the screening options for familial non-VHL CCRCC?

 There are no specific screening guidelines for families suspected of having familial non-VHL CCRCC.
-Individuals in these families are encouraged to talk with their doctor about screening options for kidney cancer, including an ultrasound, which uses sound waves to create a picture of the internal organs, computed tomography (CT or CAT) scan, which creates a three-dimensional picture of the inside of the body with an x-ray machine.
-A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors, and magnetic resonance imaging (MRI), which uses magnetic fields, not x-rays, to produce detailed images of the body.
+Individuals in these families are encouraged to talk with their doctor about screening options for kidney cancer, including an ultrasound, which uses sound waves to create a picture of the internal organs, computed tomography (CT or CAT) scan, which creates a three-dimensional picture of the inside of the body with an x-ray machine, and magnetic resonance imaging (MRI), which uses magnetic fields, not x-rays, to produce detailed images of the body.

 Screening options may change over time as new technologies are developed and more is learned about non-VHL CCRCC.
 It is important to talk with your doctor about appropriate screening tests.